Executive summary

 | Civic records stay open and verifiable as recordkeeping is automated | PubLedge |

-Table 2: The wider PAICE portfolio, framed by what each keeps true as Aggregated Intelligence scales.
+Table 2: The PAICE portfolio, framed by what each keeps true as Aggregated Intelligence scales.
 The set is extensible; new components are admitted as gaps appear.

 This breadth is not incidental, and it is the second half of the investor case.
 Each surface contributes calibration data the others cannot, which is what turns a set of open standards into a research position a single-product competitor cannot copy without first shipping the same breadth.
-The discipline this brief argues for is real, it is shipping, and the measurement at its center is already producing numbers organizations can put their name to.

 Use this time